helioLJ/TweetVault/README.md

   Get a summary of your bookmarks and tag usage including total counts, active and archived bookmarks, and popular tags with completion stats.

 - **Upload Handling:**
-  Import Twitter bookmarks from a JSON file (within a ZIP archive) via a simple upload interface.
+  Import Twitter bookmarks by:
+  1. Using the [Twitter Web Exporter](https://github.com/prinsss/twitter-web-exporter) browser extension to export your bookmarks
+  2. Downloading both the media (.zip file) and data (.json file) from your bookmarks section
+  3. Uploading the exported ZIP archive through TweetVault's simple upload interface

 ---